 Ride the Lionhead Natural Water Slide

-Water slides of any kind are fun.
-However, there’s just something magical about the natural water slide of Priest Lake State Park’s Lionhead Unit.
-This slippery flat rock is covered in icy cold running water, which visitors like to use as a slide into the refreshing pool below.
-Be sure to bring a plastic bag to sit on for an extra fun time!
+The natural water slide of Priest Lake State Park’s Lionhead Unit is a slippery flat rock covered in icy cold running water.
+Guests use it as a slide into the refreshing pool below.
+The park has a swim beach as well.

 Visit the Idaho Potato Museum